codysmith-data/google-cloud-APIs/README.md

 You will also need to make an Owner level Service Account and add it.
 There is Google documentation on how to do this.

     https://cloud.google.com/vision/docs/before-you-begin

+**Before using each API, you will need to activate them within the Google Cloud Platform**

 Once in your VM: